-Sustainable eating is a concept that encompasses the journey of from its origins on the farm to its final destination on your fork.
+Sustainable eating is a concept that encompasses the journey of food from its origins on the farm to its final destination on your fork.
 It’s an approach that considers the environmental, social, and economic impacts of our food choices.
 The farm-to-fork journey involves numerous steps, including production, processing, transportation, storage, and consumption.
 Each step has its own environmental footprint, which can be reduced through mindful eating practices.
 By understanding the complexities of this journey, consumers can make informed decisions that contribute to a more sustainable food system.

 The environmental impact of food production begins with the resources required to grow, harvest, and process food.
 This includes the use of water, land, and energy, as well as the application of fertilizers and pesticides that can lead to soil and water pollution.
 The transportation of food from farms to processing facilities and then to markets adds to the carbon footprint through fuel consumption and greenhouse gas emissions.
 Storage and refrigeration further increase energy use.
 Finally, food waste contributes to environmental harm when discarded food decomposes in landfills, releasing methane, a potent greenhouse gas.